-Stronger not just physically but in the way it demands a state of pure presence.
-Conjured by the combination of repetition and hard work required to process a winters worth of wood, in our case about 14 cubic metres.
+Wood gathering and preperation for Winter makes us stronger not just physically but in the way it demands a state of pure presence.
+Conjured by repetition of hard work, qualities required to process a winters worth of wood.
+In our case about 14 cubic metres.

 As a child vivid recollections of chainsaws and willow trees, the smell of sap, and scent of fresh wood, memories that will linger a lifetime.
 Bouts of shouting & cursing as a knotty log gets the best of the chainsaw or axe.
 In the end there was no way that it had a chance against dogged determination and effort.